Last Updated on April 15, 2026 by Indoor Plant Nook

-Root pruning is one of the most critical — and most stressful — procedures in bonsai cultivation.
-You are cutting directly into a tree’s vascular system, creating open wounds that are highly vulnerable to bacterial infection, fungal pathogens, and cross-contamination.
-Yet one of the most overlooked steps in the entire process is what happens before the first cut: sterilizing your tools.
+Root pruning, branch pruning, and repotting are among the most consequential procedures in bonsai cultivation.
+You are cutting into living tissue, creating open wounds that are highly vulnerable to bacterial infection, fungal pathogens, and cross-contamination.
+Yet one of the most overlooked steps in the entire process is what happens before the first cut: bonsai tool sterilization.

-Whether you are a beginner repotting your first juniper or an experienced practitioner maintaining a decades-old maple, tool sterilization is non-negotiable.
-This guide covers everything you need to know — the why, the what, the how, and the when — so your bonsai’s root system stays healthy and disease-free.
+Whether you are a beginner repotting your first juniper or an experienced practitioner maintaining a decades-old maple, sterilizing tools between uses and before contact with vulnerable roots or fresh cuts is non-negotiable.
+This guide explains the why, what, how, and when of bonsai tool sterilization so your trees stay healthy and disease-free.

-When you prune roots, you are not just trimming — you are opening direct channels into the tree’s tissue.
+When you prune roots or cut bark, you are not just trimming — you are opening direct channels into the tree’s tissue.
 Unsterilized tools carry:

 - Soil-borne pathogens from previous repottings